frob/frob.github.com/content/posts/2014-05-06-creating-screen-reader-friendly-read-more--links.md

 }
 ```

 Thanks to [Google Translator](https://translate.google.com/) for the Spanish and Simplified Chinese translations.
-Thanks to (Bing translator for the Klingon)[https://www.bing.com/translator/].
+Thanks to [Bing translator for the Klingon](https://www.bing.com/translator/).